 Odds are, if you are reading this blog, you have at least some interest in modernizing your legacy CA 2E(Synon) applications.
 As with any modernization project, there are many paths and options available to choose from.
-Also, as with any modernization project, there are probably a few viable options as possible paths forward.
+Also, as with any modernization project, there are probably a few viable options as possible paths forward to deploy the best possible application modernization strategies.

 Let’s talk about those options.